 Most camera drones use onboard sensors to continually stabilize flight and keep the craft balanced.
 These components by definition prevent the drone from rolling or flipping too aggressively.
 Racing drones require aggressive maneuverability, so they function in an unassisted mode known as rate mode.
 This makes them incredibly fast and agile - but also more difficult to control.
 While it can take months of practice to master, rate mode allows skilled pilots complete freedom to perform aerobatic moves and tricks.

-Who can fly in the Swiss Drone Racing League?
+Who can participate in the Swiss Drone Racing League?

 How is a race of the Swiss Drone League going?

 Every day of competition starts with a briefing, in which the pilots are informed about the schedule of the day.
 Particularities like FPV-Frequencies, weather-forecast or ruleschanges (due to weather or technical problems) will be announced here.
 Afterwards there will be an inspection of the track.

 The qualifiers take place in groups of four.
 The pilots start successively with a delay of a few seconds and try to achieve the best possible lap time.
 A good time in the qualification yields benefits for the knockout-rounds, because the best placing pilots in the qualification will meet again at the earliest in the quarter finals.
 There will be at least three qualifying rounds but depending on the event there may be even more.